Sanjeevvarmabetter/Dapp-coffee/README.md

 # Decentralized Coffee Ordering Web Application

 Welcome to the Decentralized Coffee Ordering Web Application!
-This project allows users to order coffee using Ethereum smart contracts and a React frontend.
+This project allows users to order coffee using Ethereum smart contracts and a React + vite frontend.

 ## Overview